linzjs/linz/docs/models_form.rst

 {field-name}.label
 ==================

 The ``label`` property is optional.
 If not provided, it takes the label from the :ref:`models-label-dsl-summary-reference`.
-It a label hasn't been provided for that particular model field, it simply shows the name of the field itself.
+If a label hasn't been provided for that particular model field, it simply shows the name of the field itself.

-The label property gives you an opportunity to customise it explicitly for the create and edit views.
+The label property gives you an opportunity to customize it explicitly for the create and edit views.

 {field-name}.placeholder
 ========================

-When you have a field of an appropriate type (such as text field), you can define the ``placeholder`` which sets the content of the HTML's ``<input>`` tag ``placeholder`` attribute.
+When you have the field of an appropriate type (such as text field), you can define the ``placeholder`` which sets the content of the HTML's ``<input>`` tag ``placeholder`` attribute.

 {field-name}.helpText
 =====================